-Mr. Peterson, our General Counsel and one of our Executive Vice Presidents, entered into an employment agreement with us that provides for certain compensation and benefits that are in addition to those provided by us pursuant to those plans and arrangements available to our employees generally and those that are customarily (but not required to be) extended to those executive officers terminated without cause or in the event of their death or disability.
+Mr. Peterson, our General Counsel and one of our Executive Vice Presidents, entered into an employment agreement with us at the time he was hired in 2018 that provides for certain compensation and benefits that are in addition to those provided by us pursuant to those plans and arrangements available to our employees generally and those that are customarily (but not required to be) extended to those executive officers terminated without cause or in the event of their death or disability.